zdar/elan2mqtt/README.md

 # Anouncement
 This project is looking for a new home/mantainer.
 If you are interested please send a PM.

+In meantime you can try to use https://github.com/lordrak007/haas-addon-repo

 # elan2mqtt
 MQTT gateway for ElkoEP iNELS RF system https://www.elkoep.com/wireless-rf-control